aurorasmiles/WorldGuardDocs/source/regions/flags.rst

 Types of Flags
 ==============

 Each flag is of a certain type that determines what kind of values it may take.
-For example, the *heal-amount* flag is an numeric flag, so you can only set numeric values for it.
+For example, the ``heal-amount`` flag is an integer flag, so you can only set integer values for it.

 .. csv-table::
     :header: Type, Kind of values